KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         int hour "Hour of download (date+hour should be unique when combined" }

+    TIMESTAMP-WSJ-GAINERS many optionally to only one GAINERS : "unique" TIMESTAMP-Y-GAINERS many optionally to only one GAINERS : "unique" TIMESTAMP-STOCKANALYSIS-GAINERS many optionally to only one GAINERS : "unique"

+    GAINERS {
+        string symbol PK "Unique stock symbol"
+        int instances "Number of times the stock has appeared in a download" }

     SOURCES {
         string source PK "'wsj', 'yahoo', or 'stockanalysis'" }